Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

    - Individual Use Case Diagram _(Fixed previous version AdriUML)_
    - Individual Class Diagram _(with Attributes)_
  * Antek:
-   - individual Use Case Diagram
+   - Individual Use Case Diagram
  * Konstantina:
  * Michal:
    - JUnit Tutorial *(Links to tutorials with first steps, writed project in Java to play with JUnit)*
    - UML Model *(Proposition of UML USE CASE Diagram)*
  * Sanggil:
+   - Indiviual Use Case Diagram _(Modified from AdriUML)_
+   - Indiviual Class Diagram _(Modified from AdriUML)_